j-lindner/request-state/README.md

 ## How does it work?

 ### Sequence
-Since Zeebe implements CQRS, it doesn't offer an API to request the current state.
-Operate does offer APIs to read Process Variables (https://docs.camunda.io/docs/apis-tools/operate-api/specifications/search/), but is eventual consistent.

-This projects showcases an option to retrieve the current data from Zeebe via the following steps:

 0. Client Application retrieves REST Request to get current state from Zeebe
 1. Client Application sends a Message "RequestStateMessage" with correlationKey "myId" to Zeebe